ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Vitamin E?

 Vitamin E (as Mixed Tocopherols) is the best form of Vitamin E based on bioavailability research.
-It is classified as T1 Preferred in our formulary with S1 bioavailability.
+It is FormulaForge's highest-rated form for absorption quality with S1 bioavailability.
 We ranked 8 forms using peer-reviewed absorption data.

 up to 2xabsorption difference between forms